UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 Pipes and ``pickle`` and ``subprocess`` .......................................

- - Very low level, for the brave of heart
+ - Very low level, for the brave of heart.
- - Can send just about any Python object
+ - Can send just about any Python object.

 For this to work, you need to send messages, as each process runs its own independent Python interpreter.